yue2388253/inet/tutorials/visualization/doc/step2.rst

 .. literalinclude:: ../VisualizationB.ned
    :language: ned
    :start-at: network VisualizationB

+The :ned:`SceneVisualizer` module is responsible for displaying the map.
+The :ned:`SceneOsgEarthVisualizer` is used to display a map of some part of the earth as an integrated part of the 3D visualization of the simulation.
+The map is loaded from an external file, specified in the :par:`mapFile` parameter.
+The "osg" part of the name of the visualizer indicates that the map will be displayed only in 3D visualization.
+To 'turn on' the :ned:`SceneOsgEarthVisualizer` submodule of the :ned:`SceneVisualizer` module, the :par:`typeName` parameter is set to "SceneOsgEarthVisualizer".

 The following lines show how ``visualizer`` and ``coordinateSystem`` are configured in the ini file.